| |

 If an invalid character range is requested, substr returns

-an empty string as of PHP 8.0.0; previously, false was returned instead.
+an empty string as of PHP 8.0.0; previously, falsewas returned instead.

 <?php